Moving Circles: Volvelles

 Class limit: 15

-Volvelles, sometimes known as wheel charts, are the focus of this workshop.
-These structures have been used in historic books, in promotional materials, and in devices to aid computation.
+Volvelles, sometimes known as wheel charts, have a centuries-long history.
+They have been used in historic books, in promotional materials, and in devices to aid computation.
 Two or more circles turn to show information through cut out windows.
 This workshop covers a basic version of a volvelle and discussion of variations and ideas about incorporating content.
+Our focus in this workshop will be on making models and learning how these function in order to create more complex and finished versions after the workshop.
 Volvelles are fun to make as cards, personalized gifts or to include in artists' books.

 JCBA’s SELF DETERMINED TUITION CONCEPT

-Our suggested tuition rate for this course is $50, but your tuition is Self Determined.
+Our suggested tuition rate for this course is $75, but your tuition is Self-Determined.
 Our goal is to make this workshop experience accessible.
 If your personal financial situation is difficult right now, pay what you can.
 If you can afford to pay more, we deeply appreciate that.
-Use our suggested tuition of $50 as your guide and go from there.
+Use our suggested tuition of $75 as your guide and go from there.

 WHAT YOU'LL NEED